rorynee/bankOfRoryNodeJS/README.md

 ##About

-The following project was set up by myself in a dib to learn Node.js and to be able to practice my JavaScript.
+The following project was set up by myself in a bib to learn Node.js and to be able to practice my JavaScript.
 This project is very close to the PHP version as outlined in a previous project.

 ##Technologies In Use